vayospot/vayospot/README.md

 I am a Mobile developer and a Content writer, and the rest (anything web).

 Thanks for stopping by!
 You’re probably here for my [**PERSONAL WEBSITE**](https://vayospot.github.io/portfolio/).
-Go ahead—it’s all there.
+Go ahead...it’s all there.

 &nbsp; &nbsp;